DOI-USGS/jfwm-quarto-template/README.md

-# Quarto template for the _Journal of Fish and Wildlife Management_
+# Repository for Quarto template for the _Journal of Fish and Wildlife Management_

 #### Authors:          Richard A. Erickson, Althea A. Archer, Michael N. Fienen
 #### Point of contact: Richard A. Erickson (rerickson@usgs.gov)